 Although there were some dissenters amongst the requirements engineers we interviewed, the consensus was to crown "shall" as a binding provision.
 Non-binding provisions are indicated by the word "should" or "may."
-And a declaration of purpose is indicated by the world "will."
+And a declaration of purpose is indicated by the word "will."

 Also, many requirements engineers like to use the word "must" to express constraints and certain quality and performance requirements (non-functional requirements).
-The use of "must" allows them to express constraints without resorting to passive voice (see Tip #12), and to easily distinguish between functional requirements (expressed with "shall") and non-functional requirements (expressed with "must").
+The use of "must" allows them to express constraints without resorting to passive voice (see Tip #14), and to easily distinguish between functional requirements (expressed with "shall") and non-functional requirements (expressed with "must").

-Once you have agreement on how each imperative term will be used within your organization, document that agreed usage within your requirements document template (as illustrated in Tip #4).
+Once you have agreement on how each imperative term will be used within your organization, document that agreed usage within your requirements document template.